AdobeDocs/learning-manager.de-DE/help/migrated/integration-admin/feature-summary/developer-manual.md

    <td>
     <p>course</p></td>
    <td>
-    <p>Course is one of the learning objects supported in Learning Manager, that consists of one or more modules. </p></td>
+    <p>Course is one of the Learning Objects supported in Learning Manager, that consists of one or more modules. </p></td>
   </tr>
   <tr>
    <td>